 Enforcement of notices to fix is undertaken by the Territorial Authority.

-Should it become necessary to change the design part way through the project a formal application to amend the building consent will be necessary and this will follow the same process as a building consent application.
-Minor changes such as repositioning a door, bracing element or substituting a material for a similar product (eg interior linings) is a minor variation and can be discussed with and approved by the Building Consents Officer on site.
-Outcomes will be recorded on the building consent file and you may be required to provide an as-built plan.
+Should it become necessary to change the design part way through the project a formal application to amend the building consent will be necessary, this will follow the same process as a building consent application by submission through the AlphaOne portal.
+Changes such as repositioning a door, bracing element or substituting a material for a similar product (e.g. interior linings) are considered minor variations.
+As-built plans for minor variations are also required to be submitted via the AlphaOne portal as an amendment, however will be approved at vetting provided all necessary information has been supplied.

 Yes, all building consents require a final inspection.